 You can now share and talk about your favorite content right in the app with this new tool.
-Currently, only people in Ireland and Poland who are 18 years old or older can take the test.
-This change is in line with a bigger trend, as other apps like Spotify have also added chat features.
+Currently, only people in Ireland and Poland aged 18 or older can take the test.
+This change aligns with a broader trend, as other apps like Spotify have also added chat features.

 Inside YouTube’s new messaging experiment